No Bake Cheesecake Filling:

 To serve: Using two small spoons, fill the tart shells with

-a dollop of the cream filling.
+the cream filling.
 (Can also place the filling in a piping bag,

 fitted with a small plain tip.)
 The filled tart shells can be made several hours